 HISTORY: The early timpani was used in Eastern military music and was brought to Europe in the 15th century.
-It was originally performed by the cavalry on horseback and eventually into the orchestra by the 17th century.
+It was first performed by the cavalry on horseback and eventually into the orchestra by the 17th century.
 Originally, pitch was changed by tightening or loosening the threaded bolts around the rim.
 This was changed in the late 18th century when a handle was fixed to the bolt to allow quicker changing of the pitch.
 Today, most timpani use a tuning mechanism that is operated by a foot pedal.
 The correct singular form of timpani is timpano although in America, timpani is typically used to describe one or multiple instruments.
 The abbreviation for timpani is Timp.

 PHYSICAL DESCRIPTION: Also know as the kettledrums, timpani are made of hemispherical copper (or fiberglass) shells, each fitted with a head of plastic or calfskin which is held in place by a metal ring.
 A soft or hard padded mallet is used to play them; a pedal mechanism is attached to each timpani which changes the tension of the head, thus adjusting the pitch.